 A variety of clubs and organizations are available.
 Campus Ministry provides an array of opportunities for students to reach out, including volunteer experiences at a soup kitchen, feeding the homeless in New York City, and rebuilding homes in Appalachia.

 An on-campus fitness center, equipped with cardiovascular equipment, provides students with exercise opportunities.
 Caldwell University fields NCAA Division II teams in men’s baseball, basketball, soccer, and tennis, and in women’s basketball, cross country, lacrosse, soccer, softball, tennis, track and field, volleyball, and sponsors a variety of recreational sports.
-NEW for 2014 – Caldwell University will be adding women’s bowling, men’s cross country and men’s track and field!
+In 2014 – Caldwell University added women’s bowling, men’s cross country and men’s track and field!
+Our latest addition to our Athletics program is Men’s Sprint Football, launching in Fall 2017.

 To arrange a visit, or, for more information, please contact the Office of Admissions, 1-888-864-9516 or 973-618-3500; E-mail: email@example.com.